Cleanings & Prevention

 -Can be bonded to the tooth

--Low thermal conductivity; reduces post-op discomfort from hot and cold
+-Low thermal conductivity; reduces post-op discomfort and sensitivity

--Brittle material; prone to fracture under high tension or impact
+-Brittle material; increased potential for fracture under high tension or impact

 Porcelain fused to metal:

 -Highly resistant to wear

 -Placed with conventional cement

 -May give appearance of dark line at gum line due to metal substrate